-Due to Montana’s harvest data collection practices, it can be very difficult to find good usable data when researching hunts.
+Due to Montana’s harvest data collection practices, it can be very difficult to find reliable data when researching hunts.
 One aspect I like to look at is the number of bulls harvested.
-A high number of bulls harvested can mean a large number of things; however, If I was primarily interested in taking any legal elk I know that will provide a good starting spot.
+A high number of bulls harvested can mean any number of things; however, If I was primarily interested in taking any legal elk, I know that isa good starting spot.
 Additionally, I also like to compare these numbers with public land percentages as this will really start thinning out the list for me.

 The units on this list are mostly handpicked for hunters simply looking to experience elk hunting with a decent chance of coming home with a legal bull.
-Other units in the state can certainly provide higher opportunities at larger and more mature bulls, but hunters may have to jump over some hurdles, including private land access, low elk densities or extreme backcountry.
+Other units in the state can certainly provide higher opportunities at larger and more mature bulls; however, hunters may have to jump over some hurdles, including private land access, low elk densities or extreme backcountry.

 Block Management Areas (BMA)